 Fry’s imaginary reply was as follows: “How dare you create a world in which there is such misery that is not our fault?
 It’s not right.”

 “It’s utterly, utterly evil.
 Why should I respect a capricious, mean-minded, stupid God who creates a world which is so full of injustice and pain?”

 “Because the God who created this universe, if it was created by God, is quite clearly a maniac, utter maniac.
 Totally selfish.
-We have to spend our life on our knees thanking him?!
+Do we have to spend our life on our knees thanking him?
 What kind of god would do that?”

 Fry then went on to say…

 “Yes, the world is very splendid but it also has in it insects whose whole lifecycle is to burrow into the eyes of children and make them blind.
 They eat outwards from the eyes.
 Why?
 Why did you do that to us?
 You could easily have made a creation in which that didn’t exist.
 It is simply not acceptable.”